Par Forestry III LP

 Par – Fund Manager

-Par Forestry III LP will be managed by Par Fund Management Limited, a subsidiary of Par Equity LLP.
+Par Forestry III LP is managed by Par Fund Management Limited, a subsidiary of Par Equity LLP.

-The manager is developing a strong track record across each asset class.
-Its first forestry fund has sold two of its four assets for a 13% annualised return and is in the process of selling a third.
-It expects the fund to deliver a 3.5x return to investors – not guaranteed.
+Its first forestry fund has sold three of its four assets and expects the fund to deliver a 3.5x return to investors – not guaranteed.
 Past performance is no guide to the future.

 Scottish Woodlands – Forestry Advisor and Manager